tsedio/logger/docs/index.md

 hero:
   name: "@tsed/logger"
   text: "A multi-channel logger."
-  tagline: "Manage your logs of your application"
+  tagline: "Manage your logs of your application with ease."
   actions:
     - theme: brand
       text: Getting started